 8. Matoke – Green Banana Mash

-Matoke is an iconic African recipe you should not ignore because its unique taste will fascinate you.
+Matoke is an iconic African dish you should not ignore because its unique taste will fascinate you.
 This incredible food is made up of plantain.
 The natural sweetness and fragrance of Matoke will make you irresistible.

 Since plantain is a prevalent plant in many East African countries, it’s no surprise that Matoke is also a popular dish in Tanzania, Uganda, Kenya, and more.